You want to try this 52 Week Saving Challenge or 52 Week Money Challenge but you are not so sure about it, good news I got you covered!

 Decide how you are going to start this challenge

 You created a plan, have your transfer date set, and your account setup.
 You have printed the transfer sheets, and now it's time to decide which way you want to start this challenge.

-The key of this 52 Week Saving Challenge is to set aside money, and like any other challenge, a having a good plan is key.
+The key to this 52 Week Saving Challenge is to set aside money, and like any other challenge, having a good plan is key.